-- Equal access to programs, activities, facilities, and services at CT State campuses - Information that is reasonably available in accessible formats - Reasonable and effective accommodations, modifications, academic adjustments and/or auxiliary aids and services that are determined on an individual basis - Appropriate confidentiality and maintenance of disability-related records and communications - Appeal decisions regarding the determination or provisions of accommodations, modifications, academic adjustments and/or auxiliary aids and services.
-These appeals can be filed by contacting the CT State Office of Equity and Civil Rights at: https://ctstate.edu/equity-civilrights [link pending at publication]. - File a complaint or an appeal when a faculty or staff member, or another student has violated their rights (See "CT State Student Complaints and Appeals" below.)
+- Equal access to programs, activities, facilities, and services at CT State campuses - Information that is reasonably available in accessible formats - Reasonable and effective accommodations, modifications, academic adjustments and/or auxiliary aids and services that are determined on an individual basis - Appropriate confidentiality and maintenance of disability-related records and communications - If accommodations are denied, they may request a written explanation of the why their request(s) was denied. - Appeal decisions regarding the determination or provisions of accommodations, modifications, academic adjustments and/or auxiliary aids and services.
+These appeals can be filed by contacting the CT State Office of Equity and Civil Rights at: https://ctstate.edu/life-at-ct-state/dei/ecr or by contacting Dean Sara Hanson at sara.hanson@ctstate.edu - File a complaint or an appeal when a faculty or staff member, or another student has violated their rights (See "CT State Student Grievance and Appeals" below.)